strimzi/proposals/068-access-policies-in-jwt.md

 scale to infinity.
 It will, however, be decoupled from Keycloak and therefore be more generic.

+## Why JWT as an authorization mechanism?

+The official [JWT](https://jwt.io/introduction) lists some use cases:

+> Authorization: This is the most common scenario for using JWT.
+Once the user is logged in, each subsequent request will include the JWT, allowing the user to access routes, services, and resources that are permitted with that token.
+Single Sign On is a feature that widely uses JWT nowadays, because of its small overhead and its ability to be easily used across different domains.

+JWT supports custom claims, which can be used to pass additional claims/roles.
+For example [Spring Security](https://docs.spring.io/spring-authorization-server/reference/guides/how-to-custom-claims-authorities.html) can pass both claims and roles in the JWT, which can be used to authorize the user.

+All OAuth2 providers support custom claims in the JWT in one way or another.
+We have listed the most popular ones in the [Support for roles or claims in popular identity providers](#support-for-roles-or-claims-in-popular-identity-providers) section with links to the documentation on how custom claims or roles are supported.

+The concept of roles can be directly mapped to the concept of access policies in Kafka.

 ## Proposal

 Identity providers support passing custom fields in the JWT token.